yegor256/iccq.github.io/pages/index.md

 Balázs Mosolygó, Norbert Vándor, Gábor Antal, Péter Hegedűs and Rudolf Ferenc {: .accepted}

+Security has become a central and unavoidable aspect of today’s software development.
+Practitioners and researchers have proposed many code analysis tools and techniques to mitigate security risks.
+These tools apply static and dynamic analysis or, more recently, machine learning.
+Machine learning models can achieve impressive results in finding and forecasting possible security issues in programs.
+However, there are at least two areas where most of the current approaches fall short of developer demands: explainability and granularity of predictions.
+In this paper, we propose a novel and simple yet, promising approach to identify potentially vulnerable source code in JavaScript programs.
+The model improves the state-ofthe-art in terms of explainability and prediction granularity as it gives results at the level of individual source code lines, which is fine-grained enough for developers to take immediate actions.
+Additionally, the model explains each predicted line (i.e., provides the most similar vulnerable line from the training set) using a prototype-based approach.
+In a study of 186 real-world and confirmed JavaScript vulnerability fixes of 91 projects, the approach could flag 60% of the known vulnerable lines on average by marking only 10% of the code-base, but in certain cases the model identified 100% of the vulnerable code lines while flagging only 8.72% of the code-base.
+{: .abstract}

 **An Efficient Dynamic Analysis Tool for Checking Durable Linearizability** Christina Peterson and Damian Dechev
 {: .accepted}

+Designing efficient and correct durable data structures is indispensable because Non-Volatile Memory (NVM) is positioned as a successor to DRAM due to its energy efficiency and reliability.
+The challenge with ensuring correctness for efficient durable data structures is that caches and registers are expected to remain volatile, and the explicit cache line flush and barrier instructions are expensive.
+As a result cache line flushes and barriers are used sparingly, leading to potential inconsistencies in the recoverable state of the data structure.
+Crash consistency tools are available to ensure recoverability to a consistent state, but these tools are not able to check correctness of data structure semantics.
+Furthermore, the formal logic proposed to verify correctness conditions such as durable linearizability involve labor intensive mechanical proofs using a theorem prover.
+In this paper, we present the first dynamic analysis tool that checks durable linearizability at runtime.
+Our proposed tool, VSV-D, uses a vector space analysis to achieve a worst-case 𝑂(𝑛<sup>2</sup>) time complexity.
+We extend the analysis to transactional correctness to enable VSV-D to check durable transactional data structures.
+Our experimental evaluation applies VSV-D to check the correctness of a large variety of durable data structures including log-free data structures, link-free data structures, Romulus, OneFile, PMDK, and PETRA.
+{: .abstract}

 **Qualitative and Quantitative Analysis of Callgraph Algorithms for PYTHON** Sriteja Kummita, Goran Piskachev, Johannes Spaeth and Eric Bodden {: .accepted}

+As one of the most popular programming languages, Python has become a relevant target language for static analysis tools.
+The primary data structure for performing an inter-procedural static analysis is callgraph (CG), which links call sites to potential call targets in a program.
+There exists multiple algorithms for constructing callgraphs, tailored to specific languages.
+However, comparatively few implementations target Python.
+Moreover, there is still lack of empirical evidence as to how these few algorithms perform in terms of precision and recall.
+This paper thus presents eval_CG, an extensible framework for comparative analysis of Python callgraphs.
+We conducted two experiments which run the CG algorithms on different Python programming constructs and real-world applications.
+In both experiments, we evaluate three CG generation frameworks namely, Code2flow, Pyan, and Wala.
+We record precision, recall, and running time, and identify sources of unsoundness of each framework.
+Our evaluation shows that none of the current CG construction frameworks produce a sound CG.
+Moreover, the static CGs contain many spurious edges.
+Code2flow is also comparatively slow.
+Hence, further research is needed to support CG generation for Python programs.
+{: .abstract}

 **Exploring the Effect of NULL Usage in Source Code** Ekaterina Garmash and Anton Cheshkov
 {: .accepted}

+In this paper we propose a methodology to reason about code smells, or anti-patterns, using causal inference (CI).
+We specifically focus on one notorious case of code smells, the usage of NULL.
+CI provides methods to estimate the magnitude of effect of certain actions on some target value from observational data only.
+Applying the methods to the domain of software engineering, we would like to estimate the average effect of using a certain pattern on some characterization of code quality.
+If code quality systematically deteriorates when a certain pattern is used, it can serve as empirical confirmation that it is in fact an anti-pattern.
+We narrow down the problem and study the effect of using a selection of NULL-based patterns on code complexity metrics.
+The experiments on open source Java code show preliminary confirmation that NULL is in fact an anti-pattern, but the results are not always consistent.
+We think that the main reason for such inconclusive results is the fact that our underlying causal model is too simplistic.
+As the next step of our follow-up research, we will work on improving the causal model.
+We believe that this can be a promising line of research towards building an explanatory theory of software engineering, since it does not rely on expensive controlled experiments with human experts and can make use of abundant open source observational data resources, such as Github.
+{: .abstract}

 **Striffs: Architectural Component Diagrams for Code Reviews** Muntazir Fadhel and Emil Sekerinski.
 {: .accepted}

+Despite recent advancements in automated code quality and defect finding tools, developers spend a significant amount of time completing code reviews.
+Code understandability is a key contributor to this phenomenon, since engineers need to understand both microscopic and macroscopic level details of the code under review.
+Existing tools for code reviews including diffing, inline commenting and syntax highlighting provide limited support for the macroscopic understanding needs of reviewers.
+When reviewing code for architectural and design quality, such tools do not enable reviewers to understand the code from a top-down lens which the original architects of the code would have likely used to design the system.
+To overcome these limitations and to complement existing approaches, we introduce structure diff (striff) diagrams.
+Striffs provide reviewers with an architectural understanding of the incoming code in relation to the existing system, allowing reviewers to gain a more complete view of the scope and impact of the proposed code changes in a code review.
+{: .abstract}

 **Raising Security Awareness using Cybersecurity Challenges in Embedded Programming Courses** Tiago Espinha Gasiba, Samra Hodzic, Ulrike Lechner and Maria Pinto-Albuquerque.
 {: .accepted}

+Security bugs are errors in code that, when exploited, can lead to serious software vulnerabilities.
+These bugs could allow an attacker to take over an application and steal information.
+One of the ways to address this issue is by means of awareness training.
+The Sifu platform was developed in the industry, for the industry, with the aim to raise software developers’ awareness of secure coding.
+This paper extends the Sifu platform with three challenges that specifically address embedded programming courses, and describes how to implement these challenges, while also evaluating the usefulness of these challenges to raise security awareness in an academic setting.
+Our work presents technical details on the detection mechanisms for software vulnerabilities and gives practical advice on how to implement them.
+The evaluation of the challenges is performed through two trial runs with a total of 16 participants.
+Our preliminary results show that the challenges are suitable for academia, and can even potentially be included in official teaching curricula.
+One major finding is an indicator of the lack of awareness of secure coding by undergraduates.
+Finally, we compare our results with previous work done in the industry and extract advice for practitioners.
+{: .abstract}

 # Call for Papers # {#cfp}